 The following pages - my ramblings if you like - are jottings of things that occur and then have to be set down somewhere before the memory fades.
 They may be my thoughts or things that I have noticed written by others that either reflect my way of thinking or deserve a wider audience.

 Furthermore, they seem happy to work for 'exposure' - the promise of credits, links or whatever to 'showcase' their work.
 I tried purchasing my weekly grocery shop the other day by offering free exposure to Tesco.
-I endeavoured to purchase a new Nikon D5 in exchange for offering to showcase Nikon's excellent products.
+I endeavoured to purchase two new Nikon Z 6 cameras in exchange for offering to showcase Nikon's excellent products.
 Guess where I got?

 With mortgages to pay and immense levels of investment in equipment we can't possibly compete on an equal footing in a world where experience seems to count for so little today.
 Even my client base reflects this paradigm shift as the perception of image quality drops to match the quality offered by cheap-shooters.
 Of course it would be foolish to suggest that there are not good, perceptive, intelligent clients out there who do still have good money to pay a worthwhile rate for the photography that they need - but there are far fewer than ten years ago.